 Our service hours are split across our phone and chat platforms.
-We are available from 9am – 11pm Monday – Thursday, and 9am – 2am on Fridays, Saturdays and Sundays.
-Please check our social media to find out whether we are currently available on chat or the phone.
+We are available from Saturday 09:00 – Monday 23:00 (continuous service), Tuesday – Thursday 09:00 – 23:00, and Friday 09:00 – 02:00.
+Please check our weekly hours to find out whether we are currently available on chat or phone.

 No one needs to struggle alone.

 If it is an emergency, you are in Japan and you have already taken steps to end your life or feel that you are unable to stay safe, please call 119 for the ambulance or 110 for the police.

 If you are in Japan, worried about someone else, and think their life may be in immediate danger, you can call 119 for an ambulance or 110 to reach the police.
 In order for emergency services to act, you will need to provide: their name, their phone number, and their address.